patrickakak/fullstack-Helsinki-2020/part3/phonebookBackend/README.md

 5. `git push heroku main` if you're in branch main
 6. (`heroku logs -t` to check your app's traffic if you like)

+or, since the package.json file already has `npm run deploy:full` script, when you have some files updated and need to redeploy your app, just type this command<br>

 my phonebook online app link: https://tranquil-lake-45868.herokuapp.com/